Queuni/Match3-Core/README.md

 - Correct the docstring to match the actual behavior of the function

 - Add a unit test for the edge case when the list is empty

+- Adjust the queue size to prevent drops under burst traffic